 The Software Sustainability Institute was founded in 2010 as the first organisation in the world dedicated to improving software in research.

-The Institute provides guidance and resources to assist with the development, management and publication of research software, including guides for researchers and guides for developers.
+The Institute provides guidance and resources to assist with the development, management and publication of research software.
+Search the SSI's resource hub

 The Research Coding Club is an informal group for people who work with research software.
 The Club meets every two weeks offering drop-in code clinics and seminars.
 You can subscribe to the Club's mailing list and a Slack channel to get help and advice.